fent/randexp.js/README.md

 # Custom PRNG

 The default randomness is provided by `Math.random()`.
-If you need to use a seedable or cryptographic PRNG you can override `RandExp.prototype.randInt` or `randexp.randInt` (where `randexp` is an instance of `RandExp`). `randInt(from, to)` accepts an inclusive range and returns a randomly selected number within that range.
+If you need to use a seedable or cryptographic PRNG, you can override `RandExp.prototype.randInt` or `randexp.randInt` (where `randexp` is an instance of `RandExp`). `randInt(from, to)` accepts an inclusive range and returns a randomly selected number within that range.